blabla1337/skf-flask/skf/markdown/knowledge_base/111-knowledge_base--step_up_or_adaptive_authentication--.md

 information the user should be challenged authenticate again using a higher assurance credential to be granted access to this information.

+This is to prevent attackers from reading sensitive information after they succesfully hijacked a user account.

 ## Solution: